 Based on a reassessment of SWFWMD (1999b) and consideration of NP-P50 difference distributions for unimpacted cypress domes, we conclude that the Cypress Offset value of 1.8 feet continues to be a reasonable threshold for distinction between changed and unchanged wetlands and can reasonably be used as a significant harm threshold in mesic cypress domes.
 Its use for identifying significantly harmed wetlands was confirmed during a recent comprehensive recovery assessment effort for the NTB area (Basso et al., 2020).
 Regional wellfield cutbacks have resulted in the availability of few significantly harmed wetlands to use in classification methods, which complicates efforts to expand upon the SWFWMD (1999b) dataset either with additional wetlands or with substantially more years of data.
-Accordingly, the Cypress Offset remains the best available information for use at cypress domes and other mesic wetlands within the District.
-Therefore, we recommend that the Cypress Offset continue to be used to develop minimum levels for wetlands that have reliable NP (or equivalent) and are positioned in hydrogeologic settings similar to and demonstrate hydrologic behavior similar to that of the cypress wetlands from which the offset was derived.
+Accordingly, the Cypress Offset remains the best available information for use at cypress domes and other certain mesic wetlands within the District.

+Therefore, we recommend that the Cypress Offset continue to be used to develop minimum levels for wetlands that have reliable NP (or equivalent) and demonstrate hydrologic behavior similar to that of the cypress wetlands from which the offset was derived, such as cypress domes with reliable NP and some mesic marshes with reliable NP (see TBW, 2018; Hancock, 2020).